RLNT/sinus-staff-list/CONFIGURATION.md

     - select `Yes` or `No`

     *Info*:
-    - defines if a muted user is counted as *away*
+    - defines if a muted client is counted as *away*
     - deactivated microphone does not count to this
     </details>
     <details>